 Oregonians to pump own gas during COVID-19 outbreak

-The gas station pump will be put in the hands of ordinary motorists across Oregon during the ongoing COVID-19 outbreak caused by the novel coronavirus.
+So, on Saturday, March 28, the Oregon State Fire Marshal put the pump in the hands of ordinary motorists across Oregon during the ongoing COVID-19 outbreak caused by the novel coronavirus

-The Oregon State Fire Marshal announced the suspension of the rules — which had required an attendant to handle refueling duties in all but rural areas — at 6 a.m. on Saturday, March 28.
+Suspension of Oregon's rules — which require an attendant to handle refueling duties in all but rural areas — at 6 a.m. on Saturday, March 28.

 "During this unprecedented time of state emergency, we need to ensure that critical supply lines for fuels and other basic services remain uninterrupted," said State Fire Marshal Jim Walker.